Allergic rhinitis and diet

 I’ve mentioned the effects of snacks like chocolate, milkshakes, cakes and sweets on the severity of allergic rhinitis symptoms, but these aren’t the only culprits!
-You may think you’re being healthy when choosing to nibble on walnuts or cashew nuts but unfortunately these are just another of the many foods that are high in histamine.
+You may think you’re being healthy when choosing to nibble on walnuts or cashew nuts but, unfortunately, these are just another of the many foods that contain some degree of histamine.

-So, in order to avoid making your stuffy nose or itchy rash worse, these are another thing to cut out of your diet.
-There are however, plenty of other nuts you can easily switch to including pecan, macadamia and hazelnuts.
-All of these are great for baking and snacking on and can be found with Greencity over at Jan de Vries.
+So, in order to avoid making your stuffy nose or itchy rash worse, these are another thing to cut down on.
+There are however, plenty of other nuts you can easily switch to including pecan and macadamia.
+All of these are great for baking and snacking on.

 As mentioned, fresh fruit and vegetables contain low levels of histamine but nevertheless, it can be present in bacteria that grow around them.
 Therefore, if these ingredients are aged or preserved it can end up creating a product that contains high levels of histamine.
 Not only this, other preservatives such as vinegar, yogurt and canned fish can also be problematic.